luochuwei/Variational_method/README.md

 # Variational_method

-inspired by short text conversation dataset
+Inspired by short text conversation dataset

-multi-responses generation
+Multi-responses generation

-encoder-decoder network with variational inference
+Encoder-Decoder network with variational inference

 For some example code on how to use this class refer to Variational-Recurrent-Autoencoder(https://goo.gl/gkMsYz), which uses largely the same structure.